iambaangkok/AsteroidsAI/README.md

 * I won't be using keras or tensorflow.
 This will all be coded from ground up.
 * Actions have acceleration and inertia.
 * There will be configurable mutation rate.

+## Running the Project
+* Clone this repository
+* Run `python ./AsteroidAI.py`
+* The game now has some functionality stripped away from your typical asteriods game in an attempt to make the game simpler for the genetic algorithm, if you wanna play a fuller version, try checking-out older commits.

+## Controls
+* Left Ctrl + N = reset game & neural network
+* Left Ctrl + R = reset game
+* Left Ctrl + Q = quit simulator

 ## Neurons
 * Inputs: